Certification-Training/rhcse-study/chap4.md

     -s <ip_address>  # All packets are checked for a specific source IP -d <ip_address>  # All packets are checked for a specific dest IP -p <protocol> --dport <port_num>
+    -i <interface>
   -j <what_to_do>
     DROP
     REJECT
     ACCEPT
 ```

+## firewalld

+Firewalld uses a "zones" concept to decide what to do with packets.
+A zone has two parts:
+- what's in it (source addresses/interfaces)
+- what to do with traffic coming to it (drop, accept, etc)

+Table 4-8 has the default zones (drop, block, public, ...)

+Use the graphical `firewall-config` tool to work with zones or the terminal `firewall-cmd`

+Use the --permanent switch to make changes survive reboot, then --reload to make the change now

+NOTE: there's not a ton here...

+## SSH Key based auth

+known_hosts: client compares server's key to this.
+authorized_keys: server compares user from client to this
+So, to move the public key over, use `ssh-copy-id`.
+This is the same as logging
+into the server and adding your public key `id_<protocol>.pub` to the
+`authorized_keys` file.

+# Stopped at "A Security-Enhanced Linux Primer"